-- Uncommon, diffusely infiltrating tumor of glial origin involving a large amount of brain parenchyma (previously 3 lobes to meet gliomatosis criteria)
+- Uncommon, diffusely infiltrating tumor of glial origin involving a large amount of brain parenchyma (previously required involvement of 3 lobes to meet gliomatosis criteria)

 - No clear gender predilection